neo-project/neo-express/docs/worknet-command-reference.md

 transition block is unsigned, the blockchain history can not be validated across this transition block.

 Unlike Neo-Express, Neo-Worknet doesn't provide an option for creating a multiple consensus nodes for the branched chain.
-Based on understanding of Neo-Express usage patterns, multiple conesnsus nodes are not typically used.
-If four or seven conesnsus node support in Neo-WorkNet is important to you, please file an issue in our [GitHub repo](https://github.com/neo-project/neo-express/issues)
+Based on understanding of Neo-Express usage patterns, multiple consensus nodes are not typically used.
+If four- or seven-consensus-node support in Neo-WorkNet is important to you, please file an issue in our [GitHub repo](https://github.com/neo-project/neo-express/issues)

 ### Consensus account funding